vizard-xi/web_image_analysis/README.md

 ### Todos
 * Allow the user to upload images from a device.
 * Work on making the web application accessible on any device without messing up the content.
-* Error handling - handle errors that could occur during operation
+* Error handling - handle errors that could occur during operation.